Terriao/OpenDPC/README.md

 The contribution we claim is the **integrated JND annotation workflow with the released ladder and dataset**, not a novel rendering algorithm.

-### Relation to OpenVPC

-OpenDPC and our concurrent **OpenVPC** project are sister codebases with distinct scope.
-OpenVPC is a broad collection of objective and subjective tools for **static** point clouds.
-OpenDPC is purpose-built for **dynamic sequences** and contributes three artefacts that OpenVPC does not: (i) a Unity real-time player for `.ply` sequences, (ii) a paired-comparison JND harness adapted to the *temporal* nature of dynamic content — with the dwell-time clock, camera-locked synchronisation, and frame-rate control that are meaningless for static models — and (iii) a published 60-subject JND dataset over the V-PCC 20-rate ladder for 18 dynamic sequences.
-The JND interface concept overlaps; the experimental protocol, the released dataset, and the player do not.

 ---

 ## Contents